Three Examples of Quasisymmetric Compatible $\mathfrak{S}_n$-modules: Implications of the previous sections

-{\today\ \end{corollary}
+\end{corollary}

-This proposition and subsequent corollary imply that every action on an $\mathfrak{S}_n$-module can be deformed to a $\mathcal{H}_n(0)$-action with the same Frobenius image.
-This suggests that this process might allow one to: \begin{motivation} Study the symmetric Frobenius image of $M$ by computing the quasisymmetric Frobenius image of $\widehat{M}$.\end{motivation} One impediment to this approach is that $\mathcal{B}_M$ and $\leq_M$ may not be natural on a generic module $M$, due to the complexities of defining a 1-1 map between $S^{\lambda}$ and $M$.
-In fact, as the next example suggests, this definition may be too limiting if this is our goal.
+This proposition and subsequent corollary imply that for every action on an $\mathfrak{S}_n$-module there exists a naturual deformed to a $\mathcal{H}_n(0)$-action with the same Frobenius image.
+However, the specific deformation mentioned above may not always be easy to compute, due to the complexities of defining a 1-1 map between $S^{\lambda}$ and $M$.